kshitijng/fast-ai-experiments/README.md

 [DISCLAIMER: Diagram might not be in sync with the author's current understanding]

 ![why flowcharts? because they are awesome, and don't you wish everything was simply described by a flowchart](https://github.com/kshitijng/fast-ai-experiments/blob/master/ELI18-Neural%20Networks%20to%20myself.png)

+Sidenote: Jupyter notebooks are amazing.
+As someone who likes to forget why I did something, its amazing to come back and just read the added context they provide as a notebook especially when I am trying to learn my way through something for the first time.